-Part 36: Interrupt Basics and NVIC — Letting Hardware Notify the CPU Proactively
+Part 36: Interrupt Basics and NVIC — Let Hardware Notify the CPU Actively

-In the previous part, we discovered the fatal flaw of blocking receives.
-In this part, we start building a solution: first, we need to understand how the Cortex-M3 interrupt mechanism works.
+In the previous post, we discovered the fatal flaw of blocking reception.
+In this post, we start building a solution: first, let's clarify how the interrupt mechanism in Cortex-M3 works.

 From Polling to Interrupts: A Paradigm Shift

-In the final part of the button tutorial (Part 30), we briefly introduced EXTI (External Interrupt).
-That article covered the scenario of "pin level changes triggering an interrupt."
-Now we need to elevate our understanding of interrupts—because interrupt-driven UART reception is much more complex than EXTI button detection, involving data passing between the ISR and the main loop, buffer management, callback chains, and more.
+In the final part of the button tutorial (Part 30), we briefly introduced EXTI (External Interrupts).
+That article covered the scenario where "pin level changes trigger an interrupt."
+Now, we need to level up our understanding of interrupts—because UART interrupt-driven reception is much more complex than EXTI button detection.
+It involves data passing between the ISR and the main loop, buffer management, callback chains, and more.

-First, let's review the fundamental differences between the two programming paradigms.
+First, let's review the essential difference between the two programming paradigms.

 Polling: The CPU actively checks the peripheral status.
 "Is there data?
 No. Is there data?
 No. Is there data?
 Yes!"
-The CPU is busy-waiting—although we can fill the waiting time with other tasks (like our button state machine), the checking itself consumes CPU time.
+The CPU is busy waiting—although we can fill the waiting time by doing other tasks (like our button state machine), the check itself consumes CPU time.

-Interrupts: The peripheral proactively sends a signal when it needs the CPU's attention.
+Interrupt: The peripheral actively sends a signal when it needs CPU attention.
 "I have data, please handle it."
-Before the signal arrives, the CPU can focus on other tasks.
-When the signal arrives, the hardware automatically pauses the current task, jumps to a preset handler function, and returns when processing is complete.
+The CPU can focus on other tasks before the signal arrives.
+When the signal arrives, the hardware automatically pauses the current task, jumps to a preset handler, and returns after processing.

 Cortex-M3 Interrupt Hardware

-The STM32F103 uses the ARM Cortex-M3 core, and its interrupt system consists of two parts: the NVIC (Nested Vectored Interrupt Controller) and the vector table.
+The STM32F103 uses an ARM Cortex-M3 core.
+Its interrupt system consists of two parts: the NVIC (Nested Vectored Interrupt Controller) and the vector table.

 NVIC

-The NVIC is the interrupt controller built into the Cortex-M3 core, responsible for managing the priority, enable state, and pending state of all interrupt sources.
-The STM32F103 has 60 maskable interrupt channels (plus 16 Cortex-M3 core exceptions), and each channel has its own independent interrupt vector.
+The NVIC is the interrupt controller built into the Cortex-M3 core.
+It manages the priority, enabling, and pending status of all interrupt sources.
+The STM32F103 has 60 maskable interrupt channels (plus 16 Cortex-M3 core exceptions), and each channel has its own interrupt vector.

 Key features of the NVIC:

-- Nesting: Higher-priority interrupts can preempt lower-priority interrupts.
+- Nesting: High-priority interrupts can preempt low-priority interrupts.
 If a USART1 interrupt is being processed, a higher-priority interrupt (such as SysTick) can preempt it.
-After the higher-priority interrupt finishes, execution returns to continue processing the USART1 interrupt.
+After the high-priority interrupt is handled, execution returns to continue processing the USART1 interrupt.

-- Vectoring: Each interrupt source has its own entry function (the interrupt service routine, ISR).
-When an interrupt triggers, the hardware automatically jumps to the corresponding ISR without the software needing to determine "which interrupt source triggered."
+- Vectored: Each interrupt source has its own entry function (Interrupt Service Routine, ISR).
+When an interrupt triggers, the hardware automatically jumps to the corresponding ISR; no software judgment is needed to determine "which interrupt source triggered."

-- Automatic context save/restore: When an interrupt triggers, the CPU automatically pushes the current register state (r0-r3, r12, LR, PC, xPSR) onto the stack.
-When the ISR returns, they are automatically popped.
-You do not need to write code to manually save and restore registers.
+- Automatic Context Save/Restore: When an interrupt triggers, the CPU automatically pushes the current register state (r0-r3, r12, LR, PC, xPSR) onto the stack.
+When the ISR returns, it automatically pops them.
+You do not need to write code to save/restore registers manually.

 Vector Table

 The vector table is an array of function pointers stored at the beginning of Flash (default address 0x00000000).
 Each interrupt source occupies a fixed position in the table—the Nth entry in the table corresponds to the ISR address of the Nth interrupt source.
-When interrupt number N triggers, the CPU reads the address from the Nth entry in the table and jumps there to execute.
+When the Nth interrupt triggers, the CPU reads the address of the Nth entry from the table and jumps there to execute.

-The interrupt number for USART1 is USART1_IRQn (value 37).
+USART1's interrupt number is USART1_IRQn (value 37).
 The 37th position in the vector table stores the address of the USART1_IRQHandler function.
 This function name is not arbitrary—it must strictly correspond to the position in the vector table.
-The linker places it in the correct position based on the function name.
+The linker places it in the correct location based on the function name.

 How USART1 Interrupts Work

-Now let's apply the general interrupt mechanism to the specific USART1 scenario.
+Now, let's apply the general interrupt mechanism to the specific scenario of USART1.

 Trigger Condition: The RXNE Flag

-In the previous part, we covered the RXNE (Read Data Register Not Empty) flag in the SR register.
-When the USART1 receive shift register shifts a complete byte into the RDR, RXNE is automatically set to 1.
-This is the interrupt trigger condition.
+The previous post mentioned the RXNE (Read Data Register Not Empty) flag in the SR register.
+When the USART1 receive shift register moves a complete byte into the RDR, RXNE is automatically set to 1.
+This is the trigger condition for the interrupt.

 However, RXNE being set to 1 does not mean the interrupt will trigger.
-Two additional conditions must also be met simultaneously:
+Two other conditions must also be met simultaneously:

 - RXNEIE = 1: The RXNE interrupt enable bit in the CR1 register.
-This bit is set by software and means "please trigger an interrupt when RXNE is set to 1."
+This bit is set by software, indicating "please trigger an interrupt when RXNE is set to 1."

-- USART1 IRQ enabled in the NVIC: The corresponding USART1_IRQn interrupt channel in the NVIC must be enabled.
+- NVIC USART1 IRQ Enabled: The corresponding USART1_IRQn interrupt channel in the NVIC must be enabled.
 This is done via

-Only when all three conditions (RXNE set to 1 + RXNEIE enabled + NVIC enabled) are met simultaneously will the CPU jump to USART1_IRQHandler.
+Only when all three conditions (RXNE set + RXNEIE enabled + NVIC enabled) are met simultaneously will the CPU jump to USART1_IRQHandler.

 What HAL_UART_Receive_IT Does

-The HAL library provides a convenient function to set up interrupt-driven reception:
+The HAL library provides a convenient function to set up interrupt reception:

 HAL_StatusTypeDef HAL_UART_Receive_IT(UART_HandleTypeDef *huart, uint8_t *pData, uint16_t Size);This function does three things internally: